Michigan chief IDs officer who fatally shot Patrick Lyoya

+Winstrom's announcement was a reversal.
+In the aftermath of the shooting and the release of video, Winstrom said he would withhold the officer's name unless he was charged with a crime.
+It was described as a long-standing practice that applied to the public as well as city employees.

-Lyoya's family and Black leaders, including the Rev. Al Sharpton, repeatedly called for transparency and release of the name.
+Lyoya's family and Black leaders, including the Rev. Al Sharpton, repeatedly called for release of the name.

 "We want his name!"
 Sharpton shouted at Lyoya's funeral on Friday, saying authorities cannot set a precedent of withholding the names of officers who kill people unless the officer is charged.